Arize-ai/phoenix/api_reference/README.md

 - conf.py: All sphinx-related configuration is done here and is necessary to run Sphinx.
 - index.md: Main entrypoint for the API reference.
 This file must be in the `source` directory.
 For documentation to show up on the API reference, there must be a path (does not have to be direct) defined in index to the target documentation file.
-- requirements.txt: This file is necessary for readthedocs to manage dependecies.
+- requirements.txt: This file is necessary for management of dependencies on the readthedocs platform and its build process.
 - make files: Not required but useful in generating static HTML pages locally.

-To run and build locally, download all dependencies found in `requirements.txt` (especially packages/phoenix-evals as a dev dependency `-e`).
+`requirements.txt` contains all Sphinx-related dependencies.
+Although this file is mainly for the readthedocs build process, to run and build locally, you must download all dependencies found in `requirements.txt` from root (local Phoenix packages such as packages/phoenix-evals should be installed as a dev dependency using `-e`).

 ## Building the Documentation